nsubiron/SublimeSuricate/docs/quick-guide.md

 assigns a key binding to it.
 Moreover, the flags specify that the command is only active on Windows and when the current buffer is a file existing on disk.

-When triggered this command calls the function `spawn()` inside the Python module `Suricate.lib.process` with the arguments given in "args".
+When triggered, this command calls the function `spawn()` inside the Python module `Suricate.lib.process` with the arguments given in "args".
 The "call" tag can be set to any python module that can be imported within Sublime Text's Python interpreter, in this case the module is defined in "Packages/Suricate/lib/process.py".